shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

   <img width="50%" height="50%" src="https://shawenyao.github.io/Photos/IFTTT/6.jpg" />
 </div>

 Save and continue.
-That's it - our first IFTTT applet has become fully operational.
+That's it - our first IFTTT applet has just become fully operational.

 **Milestone**: now you can say the following magic words to play (or pause) your video on your Raspberry Pi's Kodi player: